Skip to main content

 Prerequisites

-The main client package is baseten-loops, on PyPI.
-The Tinker compatibility package, tinker-loops, ships separately and re-exports the public API under the tinker namespace, so existing import tinker scripts run unchanged.
-Add both to your project:
+The main client package is baseten-loops on PyPI.
+The Tinker compatibility shim ships as the [tinker] extra (distributed as baseten-loops-tinker) and re-exports the public API under the tinker namespace, so existing import tinker scripts run unchanged. uv add writes the dependency into a project’s pyproject.toml, so create a project first if you don’t already have one:

 import tinker

 A Loops session pairs a trainer server (forward, backward, and optimizer steps) with a sampling server (generates from current weights).
-Constructing a ServiceClient and calling create_lora_training_client provisions both in one shot and returns clients you can drive directly.
-Cold start typically takes about five minutes.
-Save this as provision.py:
+Constructing a ServiceClient and calling create_lora_training_client provisions both in one shot and returns a TrainingClient you can drive directly.
+The call blocks until the trainer is ready, which can take several minutes for a fresh base model.
+Start train_loops.py with the provision step:

 import tinker